How to Buy the Deutschland-Ticket For Your Trip to Germany Without a German Bank Account

 If you realize that the Deutschland-Ticket not going to be a good ticket for your trip, here are a few other tickets to consider:

-1. German Rail Pass – if you’re looking for flexibility, want to take fast trains, want the option to take any train and be able to stop and explore a city for a few hours on your way to your next destination (e.g., stop in Nürnberg for a couple hours while traveling from Berlin to Munich), and don’t want to spend time researching and purchasing individual train tickets, getting a rail pass can be a good choice.
-It’ll likely cost more than buying individual cheap train tickets but you’ll have a lot more flexibility, which is sometimes priceless!
-And you can get discounts on rail passes.
-For example, if two people are traveling together, you can save money with a TwinPass.
+1. German Rail Pass – if you’re looking for flexibility, want to take fast trains (ICE/IC/EC), want the option to take any train and be able to stop and explore a city for a few hours on your way to your next destination (e.g., stop in Nürnberg for a couple hours while traveling from Berlin to Munich), and don’t want to spend time researching and purchasing individual train tickets, getting a rail pass can be a good choice.
+It’ll likely cost more than buying the cheapest individual train tickets but you’ll have a lot more flexibility, which is sometimes priceless!
+And sometimes you can get discounts on rail passes.

 4. Local public transit passes – if you plan to frequently use city busses, trams, S-bahns or U-bahns, you can buy day, week or even month passes.
-Take a look at how often you’ll actually use public transit because you might find that you actually only need to buy a couple individual tickets.
+Take a look at how often you’ll actually use public transit because you might find that you actually only need to buy a couple individual tickets or a day pass only on 1 day.

 s-bahn in germany